-- The FireWall defines different modes to execute embedded software (supervisor / non-supervisor). - The different modes provide restricted access privilege to the memories, and to the MCU peripheral registers.
-In case of illegal accesses performed by the embedded software, a security action is invoked.
+- The FireWall defines different modes to execute embedded software (supervisor/non-supervisor) - The embedded software is split into two segments: a supervisor Operating System, and a non-supervisor application.
+The supervisor segment defines by software the limits of the non-supervisor segment. - If a protected address is accessed by the non-supervisor software, a security action is invoked.

-Illegal Address
+Illegal address

-If an illegal address is accessed, then a security action is invoked.
+162 If an illegal address is accessed, a security action is invoked.

-Illegal Opcode
+Illegal opcode